nice-registry/download-counts/README.md

 Hopefully all this will keep working for years and publishing new versions without needing any maintenance.
 If not, [TODO: who is gonna maintain stuff?
 In particular, who will have publish rights on npm & ability to update secrets on GitHub?
 Their names should be mentioned here I guess.]

 Failures in the build process will result in a failed GitHub Action, visible at https://github.com/nice-registry/download-counts/actions.
 The logged output there may be sufficient to debug; if not, you can checkout the latest build branch locally and run `node buildAndRelease.js` yourself.
-Credentials are only needed for pushing commits to GitHub and publishing to npm; the rest of what the script does does not requires any creds.
+Credentials are only needed for pushing commits to GitHub and publishing to npm; the rest of what the script does does not require any creds.
 Change the remote `origin` to a fork you have push access to before testing in order to allow Git pushes to succeed.